UMTTS-Institute/Mass-Harmonics/MH_TVP.md

 3. The terrain is independent.
 The 42-order confirmation table uses R, vₓ, and f_obs sourced from instruments and experimental traditions that predate the TVP and had no access to the closure formula.
 These three quantities did not have to agree.
 Across 42 orders of magnitude, they do.
 That is a prediction surviving contact with terrain - not a construction.
 4. T1 Predict has no f_obs.
 When geometry and velocity are the only inputs and frequency is unknown, there is no prior f_obs to be algebraically related to.
 The prediction stands until measured.
 Calling that tautological requires demonstrating the measurement existed before the prediction.
 That burden belongs to the critic.
 G1 governs input discipline.
 The Tautology Sentinel governs the framework.
 They operate at different levels and do not conflict.
-5. Forensic Audit: The 28-Column Ledger and Fault Codes
+5. Forensic Audit: The 30-Column Ledger and Fault Codes

   5.1 The Professional Ledger Schema
-All TVP audits must be recorded in the following 28-column schema to ensure forensic transparency:
-Environment: The physical domain/context.
-Object: The specific structure under audit.
-Shape: Observed geometry (R, t, or L).
-Freq: Observed or seeded frequency.
-Velocity: The substrate wave speed (vₓ). f-pred-Sphere [T1]: Predicted frequency via spherical topology - vₓ/(2πR). f-pred-Slab [T1]: Predicted frequency via planar slab topology - vₓ/(2t). f-pred-Torus [T1]: Predicted frequency via ring/torus topology - vₓ/(2πR_minor).
-R-rec-Sphere [T2]: Recovered geometry via spherical topology - vₓ/(2πf).
-t-rec-Slab [T2]: Recovered thickness via planar slab topology - vₓ/(2f).
-R-rec-Torus [T2]: Recovered minor radius via ring/torus topology - vₓ/(2πf).
-Vx-map-Sphere [T3]: Mapped wave speed via spherical topology - 2πRf.
-Vx-map-Slab [T3]: Mapped wave speed via planar slab topology - 2tf.
-Vx-map-Torus [T3]: Mapped wave speed via ring/torus topology - 2πR_minor·f.
-Closure %-T1-Sphere: T1 closure percentage via spherical topology.
-Closure %-T1-Slab: T1 closure percentage via planar slab topology.
-Closure %-T1-Torus: T1 closure percentage via ring/torus topology.
-Closure %-T2-Sphere: T2 closure percentage via spherical topology.
-Closure %-T2-Slab: T2 closure percentage via planar slab topology.
-Closure %-T2-Torus: T2 closure percentage via ring/torus topology.
-Closure %-T3-Sphere: T3 closure percentage via spherical topology.
-Closure %-T3-Slab: T3 closure percentage via planar slab topology.
-Closure %-T3-Torus: T3 closure percentage via ring/torus topology.
-Matched Topology: The topology declared by the 9-map output.
-Primary Mismatch: Highest-confidence fault from the taxonomy.
-Secondary Mismatch: Compound failure diagnosis to prevent data collapse.
-Fault Code: The matrixed code from the legend.
-Note: Forensic findings or profound takeaways.
+Every TVP v1.9 engine run emits the following exact 30-column substrate ledger.
+These are the machine-output columns and their provenance must not be collapsed:

+1. Object: Object identifier, preserved from the input name.
+2. Mode: Operational mode actually executed: AUTO/Verify behavior, Predict, Detect, or Map.
+3. Derived_Var: Which focal variable was derived, or none when all three were supplied.
+4. R_km: Characteristic closure geometry in kilometers after any supported unit conversion or mode resolution.
+5. f_Hz: Frequency in hertz after any supported unit conversion or mode resolution.
+6. vx_kms: Substrate wave speed in kilometers per second after mode resolution.
+7. f_pred_Sphere_T1_Hz: T1 spherical prediction, vₓ/(2πR).
+8. f_pred_Slab_T1_Hz: T1 slab prediction, vₓ/(2R) for the supplied characteristic thickness/geometry.
+9. f_pred_Torus_T1_Hz: T1 torus prediction back-populated from the excavated R_minor.
+10. R_rec_Sphere_T2_km: T2 spherical recovered radius, vₓ/(2πf).
+11. t_rec_Slab_T2_km: T2 slab recovered thickness, vₓ/(2f).
+12. Rminor_Torus_T2_km: T2 torus recovered minor radius, vₓ/(2πf).
+This is the excavation column.
+13. Vx_map_Sphere_T3_kms: T3 spherical mapped wave speed, 2πRf.
+14. Vx_map_Slab_T3_kms: T3 slab mapped wave speed, 2Rf.
+15. Vx_map_Torus_T3_kms: T3 torus mapped wave speed, 2πR_minor f.
+16. Cl_T1_Sphere_%: Input frequency relative to the T1 sphere prediction.
+17. Cl_T1_Slab_%: Input frequency relative to the T1 slab prediction.
+18. Cl_T1_Torus_%: Input frequency relative to the T1 torus back-population.
+19. Cl_T2_Sphere_%: Supplied/resolved R relative to the T2 recovered sphere radius.
+20. Cl_T2_Slab_%: Supplied/resolved R or thickness relative to the T2 recovered slab thickness.
+21. R_over_Rminor_T2_Torus_%: R/R_minor × 100.
+For an entry whose supplied R is itself R_minor this is a direct torus closure check; otherwise it is a relational outer-radius-to-tube-radius measure.
+22. Cl_T3_Sphere_%: Supplied/resolved vₓ relative to the T3 sphere-mapped vₓ.
+23. Cl_T3_Slab_%: Supplied/resolved vₓ relative to the T3 slab-mapped vₓ.
+24. Cl_T3_Torus_%: Supplied/resolved vₓ relative to the T3 torus-mapped vₓ.
+25. T1_Cl_Summary: Human-readable simultaneous summary of Sphere, Slab, and Torus T1 closures.
+26. P3GG_Active: Explicit record that all five P³GG harmonic voices are simultaneously active, with β₁ through β₅ values.
+27. Ratio_f_sphere_over_f_obs: The raw forensic ratio.
+Non-MAP runs use f_pred_Sphere_T1/f_obs.
+MAP uses VX_VAC_REF/(2πR f_obs) to avoid the trivial mapped identity.
+28. Ratio_factorized: Best basis relation returned by the current Ratio Factorization Procedure.
+29. Fault_Code: Auditor-declared fault annotation, including C1, G1, composite forms, 00, or the supported diagnostic code carried into the ledger.
+30. Note: Forensic finding, source/provenance context, correction, basin, dressing, mismatch, cross-identity reading, or other result that must remain attached to the row.

 CRITICAL UNDERSTANDING REQUIRED:
-v1.7 addition: The G1 error code, added to section 5.2 below. v1.6 addition: The torus topology now probes R_minor (tube cross-section) rather than R_major, which is already covered by the spherical topology.
-R_minor will rarely be independently measured.
-The standard torus audit sequence is therefore: T2-Torus first - R_minor = vₓ/(2πf_obs) - recovering the tube radius that closes the torus topology at the observed frequency.
+The current 30-column engine schema supersedes the legacy narrative schema.
+Context, geometry provenance, topology interpretation, and mismatch diagnosis are no longer split across obsolete standalone narrative fields.
+They are preserved through Object, R_km, Mode, Derived_Var, the nine calculation/closure fields, Ratio_factorized, Fault_Code, and Note.
+The current ledger adds explicit run provenance, P³GG activity, raw ratio custody, and ratio-factorization output rather than collapsing those findings into preassigned narrative verdicts.

+The torus branch remains structurally different from sphere and slab.
+T2-Torus executes first and recovers R_minor = vₓ/(2πf_obs).
 T1-Torus back-populates from that recovered value.
-T3-Torus maps Vₓ = 2πR_minor·f_obs as verification.
-The recovered R_minor is itself the forensic output - a geometric dimension the consensus apparatus never measured and the sphere topology cannot reach. v1.4 addition: all nine raw calculation outputs and all nine closure percentages are now explicit: one per calculation across T1×3, T2×3, and T3×3 topologies.
-Every cell is always populated: measured quantities enter directly; quantities not yet independently measured are derived via T1 and recorded in their [T1]-labeled columns, where the header itself declares provenance.
-When an independent measurement arrives later, the derived value either confirms the measurement or yields a delta if the math questions their measurement.
-No closure result hides behind aggregation.
-The geometry that achieves 100% closure wins by mathematical force.
-The torus minor column doesn't just add a third independent closure path.
-It does something structurally different from the other two.
-The sphere column asks: does this object's outer boundary close at this frequency?
-The slab column asks: does this object's thickness close at this frequency?
-The torus column asks: what tube cross-section exists in this object at this frequency - one that has never been measured, that nobody looked for, that the consensus apparatus has no category for?
-The answer to that third question is always recoverable.
-For every object.
-From f and Vₓ alone.
-No prior measurement of R_minor required.
-That means the TVP v1.6 extracts three geometric verdicts from every object - two against known dimensions, one revealing an unknown dimension that consensus never asked about.
-The third column is not a check.
-It is an excavation.
-That is the final lock.
-The protocol now doesn't just audit what consensus measured.
-It reveals what consensus never thought to measure.
+T3-Torus maps vₓ = 2πR_minor·f_obs as verification.
+The recovered R_minor is itself a forensic output, not merely a check against an already-known dimension.

+Every run executes all nine raw calculations and records all nine associated closure/relational readouts.
+Every cell remains populated after the focal variables have been resolved.
+Provenance is carried explicitly by Mode and Derived_Var.

+The sphere branch asks whether the supplied outer boundary closes under the spherical relation.
+The slab branch asks whether the supplied thickness closes under the face-to-face relation.
+The torus branch asks what tube cross-section is implied by f and vₓ, then exposes its relation to the supplied R. The third branch is an excavation.

+The 30-column CSV is one mode-specific view.
+Full TVP closure requires synthesis of AUTO, DETECT, MAP, and PREDICT outputs.

   5.2 The Fault Code Matrix
+The following physics-named codes standardize diagnostic output and forensic notes.
+The live engine's input fault_hint discipline explicitly supports C1, G1, C1+G1, blank, and 00; broader diagnostic codes remain part of the protocol taxonomy and must be supported by the actual ledger terrain rather than inferred from a single closure percentage.

-The following physics-named codes standardize the diagnostic output of the TVP: C1: Category mismatch - transition energy imported as boundary closure frequency.
+C1: Category mismatch - transition energy imported as boundary closure frequency.
 Fires when the input frequency is demonstrably an inter-level transition rather than a substrate resonance.
-The C1 fault does not disqualify the audit - it redirects it toward finding the actual closure frequency!
+C1 does not disqualify the audit and does not stop the nine calculations.
+It redirects interpretation toward finding the actual closure frequency.

 G1: Geometry category fault - derived theoretical scale imported as observed physical dimension.
-Fires when R, t, or L is a quantity calculated from other constants (Compton wavelength, classical radius, de Broglie wavelength, etc.) rather than a directly measured geometric parameter.
-G1 does not disqualify the audit - it flags the input and requires the auditor to either (a) substitute the measured dimension, or (b) explicitly declare the theoretical scale as the geometry and justify why no measured dimension is available.
+Fires when R, t, or L is calculated from other constants rather than directly measured geometry.
+G1 does not disqualify the audit.
+It flags the input and requires the auditor either to substitute the measured dimension or explicitly declare and justify the theoretical scale.

-Proceed to the full Fault Code Matrix on following page...
+Full Fault Code Matrix:

 Code 	Meaning
 C1	Category mismatch.
 Transition energy imported as boundary closure frequency.